-PLH Global Compact Ambition 2010/2011
+PLH Global Compact Ambition 2011/2012

 PLH is proud to be a member of Global Compact.
 In the year ahead, the practice will continue to seek opportunities to support and enact the principles.
-In particular, we aim to report more extensive and measurable outcomes in the area of environment.
+In particular, we aim to show built works that demonstrate more extensive and measurable outcomes in the area of environment.